(509) 663-8670 info@vitagreenllc.com

 Read the fold before you read the fertilizer bag

 Cool season lawns wake in April and push new leaves quickly.
-When wind runs for days, blades lose water through tiny pores faster than roots can supply, especially on elevated lots and along orchard edges.
+When wind runs for days, blades lose water through stomata faster than roots can supply, especially on elevated lots and along orchard edges where fetch is open toward the Columbia River gap or a canyon mouth.
 The lawn may look thirsty even when a soil probe still finds moisture a few inches down.
 Pouring extra minutes on the clock without checking can create soggy soil and shallow roots that hurt you in July.

 Walk the lot once in morning shade and again before dinner.
-Note which strips line up with open fetch toward the Columbia River gap or a clear canyon mouth.
+Note which strips line up with exposure you can name: west faces, ridge tops, gaps between buildings, and fence lines that funnel air.
 Compare only similar sun and slope zones on your own property instead of the neighbor’s sheltered front yard.
+A folded leaf that recovers overnight often points to wind, not nitrogen deficiency.

 Mowing height still matters more than most weekend fixes